dotnet/docs/docs/iot/tutorials/temp-sensor.md

     - A [using declaration](/dotnet/csharp/whats-new/csharp-8#using-declarations) creates an instance of `I2cDevice` by calling `I2cDevice.Create` and passing in `i2cSettings`.
 This `I2cDevice` represents the I2C bus.
 The `using` declaration ensures the object is disposed and hardware resources are released properly.
     - Another `using` declaration creates an instance of `Bme280` to represent the sensor.
 The `I2cDevice` is passed in the constructor.
-    - The time required for the chip to take measurements with the chip's current (default) settings is retrieved by calling `bme280.GetMeasurementDuration`.
+    - The time required for the chip to take measurements with the chip's current (default) settings is retrieved by calling `GetMeasurementDuration`.
     - A `while` loop runs indefinitely.
 Each iteration:
-        1. Clears the display.
+        1. Clears the console.
         1. Sets the power mode to `Bmx280PowerMode.Forced`.
-This forces the chip to perform one measurement, store the results, and go to sleep.
+This forces the chip to perform one measurement, store the results, and then sleep.
         1. Reads the values for temperature, pressure, humidity, and altitude.

             > [!NOTE]